 Many small dogs tend to be fragile.
-So, they’re exhibiting “big dog behaviors” in order to protect themselves from potential injury.
-In other words, they can actually strike back at a young kids if they become a little to rough with the small dog.
+So, they’re exhibiting “big dog behaviors” in order to “show off” and scare any perceived threat.
+They’re trying to protect themselves from potential injury, and might strike back at a young kids if they become a little to rough with the small dog.

 Even so, French Bulldogs aren’t overly prone to developing small dog syndrome.
 They have a durable body that’s less delicate than others, such as the Chihuahua (notorious for SDS).
-So, a Frenchie is typically more patient with rough child’s play.
+That said, a Frenchie is typically more patient with rough child’s play.

 However, French Bulldogs can be divas if they’re too spoiled all the time.
-In fact, without clear boundaries, they’re more likely to develop small dog syndrome according to PDSA.
+Without clear boundaries, they are more likely to develop small dog syndrome according to PDSA.